Skip to main content

 Best practices

-Let automatic detection work.
-Don’t over-instrument.
-Outlit handles most stage transitions automatically—Discovered and Signed Up are determined by identifiers, engagement and inactivity are calculated from activity, and Stripe handles billing status.
+Let integrations handle what they can.
+Discovered and Signed Up are auto-detected by the browser SDK based on identifiers.
+Engaged and Inactive are auto-inferred from product activity via PostHog or your SDK.
+Stripe handles billing status.
+The main stage you need to instrument manually is Activated — call user.activate() when users complete your definition of activation.
 Understand the separation.
 Contact journey and account billing are independent.
 Jane can be Engaged while her company is on None, or Inactive while her company is Paying.
 When Jane returns after being Inactive, she auto-recovers to Engaged regardless of billing status.
 Call stage methods at the right time.
 Stage methods like user.activate() should be called when the action is confirmed complete, not when the user clicks a button.
 Wait for the backend to confirm success before tracking.
 Include useful properties.
 Properties help you analyze stage transitions.
 Include context like which onboarding flow was completed, time-to-activate, and which steps were skipped.

 Next Steps